Cassini-chris/Transfer_Learning_Image_Classification_Overwatch/README.md

 - Get familiar with Kearas & TensorFlow

 #### Image classification problem:
 Image classification is a supervised learning problem.
-We define a set of target classes (in our case Disney Princesses), and train a model to recognize them using labeled example photos.
+We define a set of target classes (in our case Overwatch Characters), and train a model to recognize them using labeled example photos.
 In our example, we will make use of TensorFlow 2.x in order to build, train, and optimize our model.

 ![alt text](https://github.com/cassini-chris/Transfer_Learning_Image_Classification_Overwatch/blob/main/_GITHUB/readme/images/overwatch_background.png?raw=true)